jhoelzel/jhoelzel.github.io/_posts/2023-04-15-rancher-desktop.md

 ## it's k3s!!!

-As mentioned before, Rancher-Desktop comes with my favorite kubernetes distribution, which is also as you might have guessed Rancher Labs powered: [K3s](k3s.io). k3s is a lightweight Kubernetes distribution.
+As mentioned before, Rancher-Desktop comes with my favorite kubernetes distribution, which is also as you might have guessed Rancher Labs powered: [K3S](k3s.io).

+[K3S](k3s.io) is a lightweight Kubernetes distribution.
 It was designed to be easy to install, run, and maintain on any infrastructure, including bare-metal servers, virtual machines, and the cloud.
 In September 2020, k3s became a Cloud Native Computing Foundation (CNCF) project, which means ***it must pass the same software conformance tests that other CNCF-certified distributions for Kubernetes*** must pass.
 This ensures that configurations built for Kubernetes will work with k3s.

 You can also find out more about it in my recent post [Comparing k3s with Kubernetes How k3s is Often the Better Choice](https://www.hoelzel.it/kubernetes/2023/04/01/k3s-is-Often-the-Better-Choice.html).
-While reading it, you can keep in mind that your local and your cloud cluster can now aboslutetly run on the excat same stack.
-Well, sure there is some WSL involved but once you overlook the tiny performance hit, that is to be expected for a dev env, and really inevideable on windows anyway.
+While reading it, you can keep in mind that ***your local and your cloud cluster can now aboslutetly run on the excat same stack***.
+Well, sure there is some WSL involved but once you overlook the tiny performance hit, that is to be expected for a dev env, and really inevideable on windows anyway...

 ## German quality with a long positive history